1957 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 1957-D Dime Value

-The 1957-D Roosevelt dime bears the “D” mint mark on the reverse, indicating production at the Denver Mint facility.
-With a mintage of approximately 113,354,330 pieces, this issue represents a lower production volume compared to its Philadelphia counterpart, though both varieties remain readily available in circulated grades.
+The 1957-D Roosevelt dime bears the “D” mint mark on the reverse to the left of the torch base, confirming production at the Denver Mint.
+With 113,354,330 pieces struck, this issue produced fewer coins than the Philadelphia facility, though both remain plentiful in circulated grades.

-Denver-struck dimes from this era are often characterized by slightly softer strikes compared to Philadelphia issues, particularly on the torch bands and Roosevelt’s hair details.
-This striking characteristic makes Full Bands (FB) examples especially desirable, as achieving complete separation on all horizontal torch lines required optimal die conditions and planchet preparation.
+Denver-struck Roosevelt dimes from this era are known for slightly softer strikes than their Philadelphia counterparts, particularly on the torch bands and Roosevelt’s hair details.
+This makes Full Bands (FB) specimens especially sought-after from Denver: achieving complete, unbroken separation on all horizontal torch lines required optimal die conditions throughout a run known for strike variability.

 1957-D Dime Price/Grade Chart